anishsinha-io/forjenny/pointers/lecture.md

 In  [Example 1.1](#example-11), the variable `pointer_to_x` is created with the value of `&x`.
 In [Example 2.1](#example-21), (and also [Example 2.2](#example-22) and [Example 2.3](#example-23)), on the other hand, pointer variables are created but not given a value.
 We call the variable `pointer_to_x` in [Example 1.1](#example-11) _initialized_ because it has a distinct, known value--the address of the variable `x`.
 On the other hand, all the variables in [Example 2.1](#example-21) are _uninitialized_ because they are not assigned a value.

-Many programming languages such as Rust do not allow you to (or make it very difficult to) work with uninitialized memory.
+Many programming languages such as Java and Rust do not allow you to (or make it very difficult to) work with uninitialized memory.
 C and C++, however, have no such qualms.
 We will discuss uninitialized memory more in the next section.

 #### Dereferencing Pointers